djarenas/Raman_BoseEinstein_Scaling/README.md

 This C++ program takes a file with Raman spectrum (Wavenumber and Raman scattering intensity) and a specified temperature.
 It first checks that the input file has the right format (2 columns) and that there is no missing data.
 It then reads each wavenumber and intensity into a customly-declared datapoint structure.
 The intensity is scaled based on the Bose Einstein (BE) distribution for the temperature and each wavenumber (frequency).
 The scaled intensity is output to a file.

 An example input file "Bi25FeO39.txt" is provided.
+An input file with improper data is also provided "Improper_datafile.txt".

 Compilation:
-g++ BoseCorrection.cpp
+g++ BoseCorrection.cpp -o bc.exe

-Examples of Execution:
+Execution syntax:
+a.exe <Input_Filename> <Temperature> <Output_Filename>
+Example:
 a.exe Bi25FeO39.txt 373 output_file.txt

 This code is an updated version of previous code used in the publications: